-42.1 Effective January 1, 1992, the CITY shall provide a Dependent Care Assistance Program consistent with State and Federal Law.
+42.1 The CITY shall provide a Dependent Care Assistance Program consistent with State and Federal Law.

 ARTICLE 43 PROBATIONARY PERIOD FOR NEW HIRES

 43.1 For all classifications in the Unit, the initial Probationary Period shall be for a minimum of twelve (12) months duration.
 The Probationary Period may be extended by the City Manager for a period not to exceed an additional six (6) months.
 Approval of such extension by the City Manager shall be in writing with proper and prompt notification to the employee involved.